 3. Three-level assessment architecture: Every MYP summative should have tasks at factual, conceptual, and transfer levels.
 Most only have the first.

-4. Erickson's generalisation level is the target: The IB asks students to work at the level of generalisations and theories, not facts and topics.
+4. Erickson's generalisation level is the target: The IB asks learners to work at the level of generalisations and theories, not facts and topics.
 Most assessments stop short of this.

-5. Report comments write themselves: When you assess with the depth mapping, you can cite the exact cognitive operation a student is using, making written feedback specific and actionable.
+5. Report comments write themselves: When you assess with the depth mapping, you can cite the exact cognitive operation a learner is using, making written feedback specific and actionable.

 The Problem: Teachers Grade What Is Easy to Measure